Destruction of cultural heritage during the 2024 Israeli invasion of Lebanon: Impact

 Organisations such as Heritage for Peace have started documenting the destruction caused by the invasion, though Graham Philip of the Endangered Archaeology in the Middle East and North Africa project has said that the full extent of damage caused by the conflict was still unclear.
 Philip also contrasted the damaged caused with the destruction of cultural heritage by the Islamic State, saying that while the former was deliberate the impact to heritage sites in Lebanon was likely to not be intentional, however the greater scale of bombing made damage more likely.

 Settlements in southern Lebanon sustained extensive damage: an analysis by Le Monde found that 38% of buildings in the region had been damaged or destroyed during the conflict.
 Entire villages, such as Muhaibib, were demolished by the Israel Defence Force (IDF) using explosives encompassing historic houses and recently built structures.
 Lebanon's Director General of Antiquities, Sarkis Khoury, said "The complete and systematic destruction of the historical memory of these villages is the most damaging thing."
 Biladi, a non-governmental heritage organisation, reported that between the beginning of the invasion in September and the ceasefire in November more than twenty heritage sites were damaged, including nine that were destroyed.
 In addition to direct damage to heritage sites, explosions may cause indirect damage and accelerate decay processes.

 Religious sites

 On 9 October, the 19th-century church of St George in Derdghaya was hit by an IDF airstrike; at least eight people sheltering in the church were killed when it was destroyed.
 On 13 October, an 18th-century mosque in Kfar Tibnit was destroyed during an Israeli raid.
 Thirteen shrines and dozens of mosques were damaged during the conflict.
 On 6 November, an Israeli airstrike damaged the Ottoman era Manshiyeh house and the 150-year-old Hotel Palmyra in Baalbek.
 Also in Baalbek, the part of the historic north gate was damaged.
+The 400-year-old Grand Mosque of Bint Jbeil was completely destroyed during the 2026 Battle of Bint Jbeil.

 The Maqam Shamoun Al Safa (seen here in 2018) was damaged by Israeli forces during the invasion.